tsedio/tsed/docs/docs/providers.md

 ## Dependency injection

 Ts.ED is built around the **dependency injection** pattern.
-TypeScript emit type metadata on the constructor which will be exploited by the @@InjectorService@@ to resolve dependencies automatically.
+TypeScript emits type metadata on the constructor which will be exploited by the @@InjectorService@@ to resolve dependencies automatically.

 ```typescript